s5uishida/open5gs_5gc_ueransim_metrics_sample_config/README.md

 This describes a very simple configuration that uses Open5GS and UERANSIM for monitoring the metrics with Prometheus.
 The metrics are as of 2022.08.07.
 I think the new metrics will be added in the future.

-**Note.
-On 2022.11.21, Open5GS now builds to set Prometheus metrics by default.**

 ---

 <h2 id="conf_list">List of Sample Configurations</h2>